tcelestino/conjugate-cli/README.md

 # Conjugate CLI

-Sometimes we forgot to conjugate a verb in English.
-Conjugate CLI was created to helps the find the correct combine to verb on terminal.
+We sometimes forget to conjugate verbs in English.
+Conjugate CLI was created to help us find the correct verb tenses in the English language on terminal.

-Conjugate CLI is web scraper that used data from [bab.la](https://bab.la) website.
-This is a personal project **without the partnership bab.la**.
+Conjugate CLI is web scraper that uses data from [bab.la](https://bab.la) website.
+However, this is an independent project **which does not relate** to bab.la website.

 ## Installation